Your manuscript is almost ready!

 A line edit will cover things like word choice, paragraph flow, smoothing out awkward or wordy sentences, eliminating repetition, catching clichés and other style issues.
 During a line edit, your editor will also point out areas where you need to clarify what you’ve written and suggest things like where your transitions over time or place are weak.

-In essence, the purpose of line editing is to tie together the loose ends in your novel or memoir and to make sure that the story flows properly.
+The purpose of line editing is to tie together the loose ends in your novel or memoir and to make sure that the story flows properly.
 For non-fiction, line editing will catch factual errors and will also help to separate chapters and paragraphs so that they make more sense.

 Heavy / substantive or developmental editing